Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-5/README.md

 ## Objectives:
 * Practice with superagent
+* Create a delete call

 ## Steps

-1. Copy/paste this folders superagent directory into the /MyWarmup directory

-1. Do an npm install
+1. Copy/paste the /Demos/Ch01-Review../super-agent folder to /WarmUp so that you have a /MyWarmUp/super-agent folder.

+1. Sometimes, the node_modules folder do not copy well.
+Try to start the project by executing the command: `npm run start`

+1. If you get an error, delete node_mdule and execute `npm install`

-1. Write the code to do CRUD against the URL /makes
+1. Implement the delete functionality in the